Man Killed by Undercover Police Officer in East Charlotte

 "We've tried to engage with CMPD in the past, for years.
 What has that gotten us?
 Bullets in the street," said activist Gloria Merriweather to others who had gathered there on Albemarle Road.

-CMPD has not yet released the names of the detective involved in the shooting or the man who was shot.
+CMPD says it won't release the name of the officer, due to the undercover nature of his work.
 As is protocol, the detective will be placed on administrative leave and the CMPD Internal Affairs Bureau will conduct a separate but parallel investigation to the CMPD's homicide investigation.

 Creative Loafing will update this story as more details are released.